 And that's not all.
 They're also often responsible for sourness in wine.
 Greece has had a lot of problems with this.
 Lactic bacteria always has to stay busy, and they love to fuck things up!
 So we make sure the alcoholic fermentation is completely finished and their isn't a trace of sugar, then we let them get to work.
 For lactic bacteria, the optimal temperature for them is between 18 and 20º.

 As someone who uses science to work with nature, how do you feel about modern oenology's approach of using science to correct nature?

 Modern oenology is a science.
-There are rules, and we know how a fermentation works.
-And when you work with spontaneous, natural fermentation, you are taking a huge risk.
+We know how a fermentation works, and there are rules to follow in order to have one occur.
+When you work with spontaneous, natural fermentation, you are taking a huge risk.
 Not everyone can do it and you'd go out of business if you made vinegar every year.

 I don't use science to make wine, I use science to shape it.
 I'm very serious about temperature control, and you can read about temperature control in oenological books that date back to the early 1900's!
 This is an oenological practice!

 After the war, we discovered how malolactic fermentation occurs.
 Of course it was also the beginning of manufactured products entering the vineyard.
 And everyone turned a blind eye to it.
 Everything is allowed in the vineyard: ascorbic acid, citric acid, every conservative in the book, you name it!